Counting Game for Kids: Learn Numbers Visually

 Frequently asked questions

-What age can kids start?
+What age can kids start playing the counting game?